Guest article by Dana Minney

 Quarry Splash Pad in Leander

 For a small fee, you can have a unique splash pad experience at the Quarry in Leander.
 You must make an online reservation and pay in cash upon arrival.
-The Quarry has a sandy, beach-like feel to it and will be open until September 5, 2016, from 10 a.m.–7 p.m. daily.
+The Quarry has a sandy, beach-like feel to it and is only open through the summer, from 10 a.m. to 7 p.m. daily.

 Admission fee: $2 (bring cash)

 3005 County Road 175, Leander, TX – Website

 @theAustinot wants to know: